HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 > This all worked OK-ish but we were far away from the 99% accuracy claimed in the papers.
 > And you could see that if just was not working all that well when you used it on your phone.
 >
-> It was on a train ride and talking to my wife when I realized, Gosh!
+> It was on a train ride, when I suddenly realized:
+> Gosh!
-> I could build something better by extracting a few simple features from accelerometer data and if statments to get at a better result.
+> I could build something better by extracting a few simple features from accelerometer data and funnel that into a few if statements.
-> It took me 30 minutes to write [four if-statements](https://github.com/Institute-Web-Science-and-Technologies/LiveGovWP1/blob/master/server/HARTools/src/main/java/eu/liveandgov/wp1/classifier/ManualClassify.java) that outperformed everything we had done before.
+> It took me 30 minutes to write [this little function](https://github.com/Institute-Web-Science-and-Technologies/LiveGovWP1/blob/master/server/HARTools/src/main/java/eu/liveandgov/wp1/classifier/ManualClassify.java) that outperformed everything we had done up to that point.

 The one thing I learned from this was:
 Before ever touching RapidMinder again, implement your baseline!